Koala (Year 4)

 French: Presenting Myself;

-PE will take place twice a week: Monday with Mr Dickinson and Wednesday afternoons.
+PE will take place twice a week: Monday with Impact and Wednesday afternoons.
 Children need to wear their PE kits on these days.
-Forest School will take place regularly throughout the term: a list of dates will be made available as and when required.
+Forest School will take place regularly throughout the term: a list of dates are on Class Dojo.

 The children should all be reading regularly at home, particularly if they are not confident readers.
 It is useful if children are discussing their reading with an adult to develop their comprehension and discussion skills and filling in their reading records with comments about what they are reading.
 The children are welcome to bring in a suitable reading book from home if they wish.